Timeless “Hollywoodland” Spoilers Ahead

 It’s a story about a love that was meant to be, and though time stood still for a moment, though it looked as if the future would be beautiful, the timing was all wrong.
 And that’s how the mysteries of love go.
 For some, just when it seems like the world’s falling into place, the force has other things in mind.
 When the timing was off for Cory and Topanga in Boy Meets World, she read him a little poem you may all remember—“I do my thing and you do your thing.
 I am not in this world to live up to your expectations, and you are not in this world to live up to mine.
 You are you, and I am I, and if by chance we find each other, it’s beautiful.”
 And they found each other in the end, didn’t they?
 But so did Wyatt and Lucy; however, this isn’t the end, it’s the beginning.

 It’s the beginning of Lucy coming to terms with the fact that everything she’s known has been a lie.
 It’s the beginning of Wyatt coming to terms with the fact that his dead wife is actually alive and perhaps, out of guilt and heartache, he’s glorified their marriage.
-It’s the beginning of Wyatt and Lucy finding themselves because it’s only when they do that, where they can choose each other, then be certain of the fact that come what may, in any timeline, they’ll continue choosing each other.
+It’s the beginning of Wyatt and Lucy finding themselves because it’s only when they do that, that they can choose each other, then be certain of the fact that come what may, in any timeline, they’ll continue choosing each other.

 The progression of this relationship has been superb—seriously kudos to the writers for not wasting any time, but giving us drama that’s believable, drama that’s not meant to throw us a curveball for no reason, but drama that’s meant to make this couple sincerely thrive.
 Timeless’ “Hollywoodland” was poetic for Wyatt and Lucy—it gave them the platform to express just how profoundly they’ve impacted one another in a moment that though fleeting, was perfect in execution.
 Perhaps, it was hearing her sing a classic number on falling in love that did it for Wyatt, or perhaps, it was the gorgeous dress inspired by Katherine Hepburn’s Tracy Lord.
 Perhaps it was the cinematic landscape in a place where anything’s possible.
 Whatever did it for him, the choice to reveal that she saved his life was exactly the kind of declaration I imagined would come prior to their first, real kiss.